stellar-deprecated/docs/learn/get-started/create-account.md

 ```
 </example>

-Now that you’ve got an account you can [start making and receiving payments](transactions.html).
+Now that you’ve got an account, you can [start making and receiving payments](transactions.html).

 <a class="button button--previous" href="index.html">Back</a>
 <a class="button button--next" href="transactions.html">Next</a>